Buzzster/oopsies/README.md

 3. Change the MX record for `buzzster.co.uk` and remove or change the (current) IP for `mail.buzzster.co.uk`,
 4. Reset the Github account after the DNS is propagated and subsequentually delete this repository.

 That is all.
 Thank you for understanding.
 Hope I did not get you upset - you should have prevented this in the first place...
+And again, I have no bad intention here.

 ### EOF